jharwell/sierra/docs/src/plugins/prod/graphs.rst

        labels.
      - The data is contains {truth, predicted} columns.

+   * - Histogram
+     -

+       - You want to see the *distribution* of one or more measures, rather than their evolution over time.

+       - The columns you want to compare are commensurate enough to share a set of bins (they are binned over a shared range so that the distributions line up).

+     - The data is contained in one or more columns in a single file.
+Each column contains numerical data.

    * - Network
      - The data you want to graph is a network (graph) of some kind.
      - The data is contained in a single GraphML file.